How to Use Plastic Wrap When Moving

 What Size Shrink Wrap Do I Need for My Move?

 Shrink wrap is most often clear or green.
-Unless you have a good reason I always recommend the clear roll.
+I always recommend the clear roll, unless you have a good reason to buy green shrink wrap.
 Over the years I have learned that the green tint can stain furniture and fabric, especially if you're moving during the summer.

 Where can I Purchase Plastic Wrap?

 You'll often be able to find the recommended sizes of stretch wrap at major retailers, but you may find that the quantity and size options in stock are limited.
 Purchasing stretch wrap online is often your most convenient and affordable option.
-Because of this, we recommend Amazon.
+Because of this, we recommend purchasing shrink wrap on Amazon.
 And let's face it, who doesn't use Amazon these days?